 Recommended age: 6-12

 Price: $56.90The Stop, Relax & Think board game encourages impulsive children to think before they act.
-This game improves motor control, problem-solving skills and helps in expressing emotions.
+This game improves motor control, and problem-solving skills and helps in expressing emotions.
 The feelings cards help kids become aware of their emotions and early signs of negative feelings, such as stress.
-Behaviors learned in the game are meant to be useful and applicable to home and class environments.
+Behaviors and skills learned in the game are meant to be useful and applicable to home and class environments.

 MAD SMARTZ